omeka/Documentation/source/Reference/libraries/globals/link_to_collection.rst

 .. include:: /Reference/libraries/globals/summary/link_to_collection.rst

-.. php:function:: link_to_collection(string $text, array $props, array $action = show, array $collectionObj)
+.. php:function:: link_to_collection($text = null, $props = array(), $action = 'show', $collectionObj = null)

-    Return a link to a collection.
+    Get a link to a collection.

+    The only differences from link_to() are that this function will automatically use the "current" collection, and will use the collection title as the link text.

+    :type $text: string
-    :param string $text: text to use for the title of the collection.
+    :param $text: text to use for the title of the collection.
 Default behavior is to use the name of the collection.
+    :type $props: array
-    :param array $props: Set of attributes to use for the link.
+    :param $props: Set of attributes to use for the link.
+    :type $action: array
-    :param array $action: The action to link to for the collection.
+    :param $action: The action to link to for the collection.
+    :type $collectionObj: array
-    :param array $collectionObj: Collection record can be passed to this to override the collection object retrieved by get_current_record().
+    :param $collectionObj: Collection record can be passed to this to override the collection object retrieved by get_current_record().
     :returns: string

 *****